Please provide transfer hoists for disabled passengers at Manchester Airport

 Hoists are essential for many disabled people to allow them to be transferred safely, comfortably and with dignity.

-When my younger brother has to travel by plane he- like many other disabled people- has to be dragged onto a dreaded aisle chair, transferred and dragged again into his seat.
+When my younger brother has to travel by plane he- like many other disabled people- has to be dragged onto the dreaded aisle chair, transferred and dragged again into his seat.
 This long process would be uncomfortable for anyone, but for many disabled people it is downright painful.

 The ‘dragging’ is usually done by (well-meaning!) airport staff.
 This kind of man-handling by strangers is obviously humiliating and uncomfortable, not only that; it is also unsafe.
 He usually gets injured somehow during the whole exhausting process.